ballerina-attic/resiliency-circuit-breaker/README.md

 ### Before you begin

 #### Understand the package structure
-Ballerina is a complete programming language that can have any custom project structure as you wish.
-Although language allows you to have any package structure, we'll stick with the following package structure for this project.
+Ballerina is a complete programming language that can have any custom project structure that you wish.
+Although the language allows you to have any package structure, use the following package structure for this project to follow this guide.

 ```
 ├── orderServices